 Hike in rail fares, price of LPG cylinders will put common man into deeper financial crisis: Cong

-The Congress on Wednesday slammed the Modi government over the hike in railway fares and the price of LPG cylinders, saying it will put the common man into a deeper financial crisis.
+The Congress on Wednesday slammed the Modi government over the hike in railway fares and LPG cylinders price, saying it will put the common man into a deeper financial crisis.
 Congress spokesperson Sushmita Dev said the hike comes at a time when the economy is in shambles.

+"We want to ask, can't you see the plight of the common people," Dev said.
+Given the state of the economy, given the condition of unemployment, the Congress had hoped that the government will give some respite to the common man, but it has acted on the contrary, she said.

-The government on December 31, raised train fares marginally by one paise to four paise per kilometer depending on the travel class.
+Congress's chief spokesperson Randeep Surjewala also attacked the government over hike, saying those driving the nation need to think above personal and political interests.
+The government on December 31, raised train fares marginally by one paisa to four paisa per kilometre depending on the travel class.
 It also hiked LPG cylinder rates by Rs 19 per cylinder.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)